Who Are You? Do You Even Go Here?

 Profile Gallery offers early career artists, curators, and art lovers a digital art network - a virtual space to connect, share and discuss the process of art in the digital age.

-Made possible by our network of early career creatives, we curate monthly exhibitions; provide guest residencies; offer valuable digital experience; and stimulate creativity within and beyond the UK’s virtual art scene.
+Made possible by our network of early career creatives, we curate regular exhibitions, provide guest residencies, offer valuable digital experience, and stimulate creativity within and beyond the UK’s virtual art scene.

 As early career creatives, the PG team strives for complete transparency.
 The site offers you unfiltered Insights into our process of curating, critiquing, managing and thinking.

 The Profile Community would be nothing without your involvement.
 Have you got something to say for Insights?
 Dm us.
 Do you have something to add to the SPACE?
 Submit.
 Do you want to be a part of the growing PG team?
 Slide in.